SenanAbb/SenanAbb/README.md

 # 👋 Welcome to my Github!

-I'm a Full-Stack Web developer with expertise in React and Node, mastering both relational and non-relational databases.
+I'm a Full-Stack Web developer from Malaga, Spain with expertise in React and Node, mastering both relational and non-relational databases.
 Passionate about crafting unique digital experiences that stand out 🚀

 🧑🏽‍🏭I'm currently working on: Transfers application